wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/ar-use-cases/disabling-user-account.rst

    -  ``<command>``: Specifies the command to configure.
 This is the command name ``disable-account`` defined in the previous step.
    -  ``<location>``: Specifies where the command executes.
 Using the ``local`` value here means that the command executes on the monitored endpoint where the trigger event occurs.
    -  ``<rules_id>``: The Active Response module executes the command if rule ID ``120100``: ``Possible password guess on $(dstuser): 3 failed logins in a short period of time`` fires.
    -  ``<timeout>``: Specifies how long the active response action must last.
 In this use case, we configure it to last for 300 seconds.
-After that period, the active response reverts its action and re-enables the account.
+After that period, the Active Response reverts its action and re-enables the account.

 #.
 Restart the Wazuh manager service to apply changes: